Soli Deo gloria

 "Okay," Katniss said after a moment, wondering now why Effie had come.

 Effie bit her perfect lip and a second later, said, "Well, you see, while I was packing to come here, I-I went over to the Training Center, to—to say goodbye."

 "Um, okay," Katniss said slowly.

 "Well," Effie continued, shifting in her seat, "I went over the Training Room and the penthouse and the stylists' suites—"

 "Cinna and Portia," Katniss said automatically.
 Amazing, amazing Cinna and kind Portia.
 Two of the nicest people from the Capitol, dead.
 Dead.
 Dead.

-Katniss looked to it, wondering what Effie had found.
+Katniss looked at it, wondering what Effie had found.
 Designs, supplies?

 "What's in it?" the Girl on Fire wanted to know.

-Effie looked at her for a moment before she gently went and placed the box gently onto Katniss's lap.
+Effie looked at her for a moment before she gently placed the box into Katniss's lap.
 She carefully stretched back into perfect posture and said, "Look inside."